There can be several reasons that would cause audio/video issues on Verbling.

 That can happen when you run other big programs in the background when your computer is too hot or its battery is too low

 4. Firewall or an antivirus blocks your camera or microphone

 That happens if your anti-virus automatically blocks pop-up ads and banners

 5. Verbling error

 It happens in less than 5% of all connections, but it can happen.
 It's important to try all the troubleshooting steps below first, this can help you solve the issue right away and conduct the lesson.
 If nothing helps, please, contact support and we will be happy to look into refunding options for you.

 How can I fix it during the lesson?

-1. Make sure you and your student are using a supported browser and device.
-If your student can't connect using a computer, ask him to try using Verbling’s mobile app on a smartphone or tablet, available in the Google Play and App Stores.
+1. Make sure you are using a supported browser and device (Google Chrome or Firefox on a PC).
+You can also connect with a Verbling’s mobile app on a smartphone or tablet, available in the Google Play and App Stores: https://verbling.com/app

 2. Leave your lesson and join it again.
 Don't worry, you will not end the lesson this way.

-3. Check your network and ask your student to do the same (fast.com).
+3. Check your network at fast.com.
 Do not use mobile data.
-Make sure that you have over 10Mbps download speed and over 1Mbps upload speed.
-Your student needs to have at least 5Mbps download and 1Mbps upload.
+You need at least 5Mbps download and 1Mbps upload.
 Make sure no one else is sharing your internet connections (others in the house/building/street).

-5. Suggest your student to switch to another browser: if you use Chrome, try Firefox and vice versa.
+5. Switch to another browser: if you use Chrome, try Firefox and vice versa.